 Your tongue drum will be tuned to a scale.
 This scale is very conveniently constructed and you will find it hard to play a single note that sounds bad after the previous one.

 So let’s start just by playing the scale in various ways.

 Starting at the lowest note [#1], play upwards through the scale in a rising fashion, 1, 2, 3, 4 etc. In many, this will be moving from the left to the right throughout the drum.
 But in any case, simply play, with one hand, each note in the order.

 Now repeat that exercise using both hands so that you alternate hands for each note.
 Hearing each note in this order will help you not only hear the rising scale but also to begin to visualize the notes on the drum too

 Now play each note in a clockwise fashion around the drum.

 This is an ideal demonstration of how each of the notes in your scale works well with each other.
 Now play it anti-clockwise.

-This is where things begin to get fun and you can start creating your own tunes.
+This is where things get fun and you can start creating your own tunes.
 Even as a beginner

-You have played each note with the mallets, or the hands, and played them in ascending or descending order, and played around each note on the drum too.
+You played each note with the mallets, or the hands, played them in ascending or descending order, and played around each note on the drum too.